YZS-model: A Predictive Model for Organic Drug Solubility Based on Graph Convolutional Networks and Transformer-Attention: Introduction

 \section{Introduction}

-In contemporary medical science, the development and deployment of organic pharmaceuticals hold immeasurable value for public health improvement\cite{chin2006drug}.
-Organic drugs have emerged as heroes in the fight against chronic illnesses such as cancer, cardiovascular diseases, and diabetes.
-For example, some targeted therapies have become critical components of cancer management, markedly enhancing patient survival\cite{soerensen2014improved}.
-However, despite advancements in technology facilitating new therapeutic approaches, the path of drug development is fraught with challenges and high costs.
-In the U.S., the cost of bringing a new drug to market ranges from \$157.3 million to \$1.9508 billion and spans twelve to fifteen years from initial research to commercial availability\cite{prasad2017research, veljkovic2007application}.
-In this context, the precise prediction of a drug molecule's water solubility is especially vital, as it directly influences the drug's ADME properties, crucial for ensuring both its efficacy and safety\cite{sarisozen2019stimuli}.
+In contemporary medical science, the development and application of organic pharmaceuticals hold immeasurable value for improving public health\cite{chin2006drug}.
+Organic drugs have become critical in combating chronic diseases such as cancer, cardiovascular diseases, and diabetes.
+For example, some targeted therapies have become essential components of cancer management, significantly improving patient survival rates\cite{soerensen2014improved}.
+However, despite technological advancements leading to new therapeutic approaches, the path of drug development remains fraught with challenges and high costs.
+In the United States, the cost of bringing a new drug to market ranges from \$157.3 million to \$1.9508 billion, spanning twelve to fifteen years from initial research to commercial availability\cite{prasad2017research, veljkovic2007application}.
+This underscores the necessity for efficient and cost-effective methods to streamline the drug development process.

-While traditional methods for predicting water solubility—such as empirical models (which depend on pre-existing solubility data like the Jouyban-Acree model), quantitative structure-activity relationships (QSAR) models (building mathematical models based on the analysis of physicochemical properties and biological activities of compounds), and physicochemical computational methods (utilizing simulations of molecular interactions and thermodynamic properties through computational approaches like molecular dynamics and quantum mechanics)—have shown some efficacy, as demonstrated by Munjal's QSAR model for Paclitaxel derivatives, they frequently underperform when applied to molecules with complex structures\cite{taskinen2000prediction, jouyban2006silico, duchowicz2008new}.
-Compared to machine learning techniques, the primary limitations of these traditional methods include: \begin{enumerate} \item Restricted predictive accuracy, notably for molecules that are structurally complex or exhibit novel characteristics\cite{jorgensen2002prediction};

-\item A heavy reliance on extensive experimental data, limiting effectiveness in cases with few samples or novel molecular structures\cite{lipinski1997experimental};